Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 ## Reference Design Automation

-The [ref_design](./ref_design/design1) of this example provides not only source code for applications, but also Makefile to run through the design generation process.
-To generate the binaries, please run the following command
+The [ref_design](./ref_design/design1) for this example provides not only the source code for applications, but also a Makefile to run through the design generation process.
+To generate the binaries, run the following command:

 ```bash
 cd ref_files/design1